0x92/message-crypt/README.md

 - **Self-Destruction**: Links are valid for a single use only.
 - **Responsive Design**: Modern UI with animations and responsive layouts.
 - **Ease of Use**: Generate, share, and view messages effortlessly.
+- **Anonymous Access**: No user registration or personal information required.
+- **Temporary Live Chats**: Create and share chats that self-destruct after a set time.
+- **Password-Protected Messages**: Add an optional password for enhanced security.
+- **Self-Destructing Notes**: Messages are deleted after they are accessed or expire.

 ## Getting Started